shilohc/rss2018-team4/assets/posts/lab3.md

 ### Initial Setup - Shannon Hwang

-As none of the team members had interacted with the car before and we all have to interact with the robot in the future, all of the team familiarized ourselves with the robot.
-Then, we split up to work on the wall follower and safety controller.

-All team members were involved in initially setting up the robot and making sure we could see the robot's "world" through rviz on our individual laptops.
+As none of the team members had interacted with the robot before, all of the team familiarized ourselves with the robot by setting up the robot's various connections and making sure we could see the robot's "world" through rviz on our individual laptops.
 We discussed and decided to use the wall follower code with the highest score in Lab 2 on the robot.
 Then, half of the team worked on importing Lab 2's wall follower code into the robot, and half discussed the safety controller, which a team member wrote up.

-### Technical Approach - Shannon Hwang, Akhilan Boopathy
+### Technical Approach - Akhilan Boopathy, Shannon Hwang, Shiloh Curtis
-The safety controller is designed to stop the robot at a reasonable speed when it violates a minimum "safe" distance from an obstacle, and to prevent any further forward motion at that distance.
+The wall follower, as specified in lab 2, commands to robot to move along (parallel to) a wall on the robot's left or right side at a given distance away from the wall.
+The safety controller stops the robot at a reasonable speed when it violates a minimum "safe" distance from an obstacle, and to prevent any further forward motion at that distance.

 #### Wall follower:
 The wall follower uses laser scan data from the car to estimate the position and angle of the wall.
 The wall follower considers only the points from the laser scan on the side of the car the wall is expected to be on.
 Linear regression is used on these points to estimate the angle and distance from the wall.
 Once the wall angle and distance are estimated, the car changes its angle so as to move more parallel with the wall as well as to achieve the desired distance from the wall.
 This corresponds to a PD controller.
 The car's speed is set to be equal to a desired constant speed.